Vyral/john-stenberg/_posts/2021-04-01-3-essential-tips-for-selling-a-rental-property.md

 **3\.
 Prepare the tenants and owner to sell in one day.** If you do the right marketing in advance, you're going to be able to sell that rental property in just one weekend.

 **Bonus tip:** Give some type of incentive to a tenant for being cooperative.
-In today’s rent-control and COVID market, you want to reassure your success by giving some type of cash incentive to the tenant.
+In today’s rent-control and COVID market, you want to assure your success by giving some type of cash incentive to the tenant.

 If you have any questions for me about selling a rental property or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.